aarhank/Periculum/README.md

   * Periculum files are simply metadata and cannot be copyrighted.

 ## About
-This was made as an effort to reduce scams because we all now Torrent websites are filled with multiple trackers which are continuously logging your information.
+This was made as an effort to reduce scams because we all know Torrent websites are filled with multiple trackers which are continuously logging your information.

 The torrent data is collected by an scraper API , which will be open sourced later , that API parse data from sites like katcr.to and 1337x.